Apple's New 'Over Sharing' Video Ad is a Failure - The Mac Observer

-Apple’s New ‘Over Sharing’ Video Ad tries to be cute but ends up being cryptic and ignorable.
+Apple’s new ‘Over Sharing’ video ad tries to be cute but ends up being cryptic and ignorable.

 Watch it again.
 You’re amused.
 You laugh in spots.
 But does it provide any helpful ideas?
 Are there any practical take-aways?